EQUATION OF CONTINUITY

-Continuity means anything which covers equal displacement in equal time interval.
+Continuity means anything which covers equal displacement in an equal time interval.

-In fluid mechanics, if V volume of liquid is entering in ∆t then same volume of liquid is exitting in ∆t also.
+In fluid mechanics, if V volume of liquid is entering in ∆t then the same volume of liquid is exiting in ∆t also.

 Fluid has so many properties, but the property by which it became unique, is the property of incompressible, it means fluid can’t be compressed by any means,

-If volume is equal and it’s density is constant then mass of fluid which is entering is also equal to the mass of fluid which is coming out.
+If the fluid is ideal then its density is constant at every point.
+If the volume is equal and its density is constant then the mass of fluid that is entering is also equal to the mass of fluid that is coming out.

 Conservation of mass is applying here.